Jul 11, 2023

 Variable Types

-Within Figma today, four types of variables are supported: color, number, boolean, and string types.
+Within Figma today, four types of variables are supported: color

 Color: Color variable types refer to any variable that supports a color definition, and these can be applied to either fill or stroke colors.